 How Do I Sew my Blocks into a Quilt?

-The first, and easiest option is to just sew your 12 blocks into 4 rows of 3 blocks in each row.
-That will yield a quilt that is approx 36″ x 48″.
+At 12″ finished, twelve quilt blocks will yield a quilt that is approx 36″ x 48″.
 If you’d like your quilt a bit bigger you can add sashing or an outside border.

 I am choosing to set my quilt blocks in a less traditional way.
 After playing around with the blocks, I narrowed it down to two different options.